-You will work closely with other students within the Theatre Practice course so that you understand, respect and work effectively with the full range of professional practitioners, in order to appreciate the theatre process and interdisciplinary practice.
+Students work closely with other students on other strands of the Theatre Practice course so that they understand, respect and work effectively with the full range of professional practitioners, in order to appreciate the theatre process and interdisciplinary practice.

-Throughout the three years, you will have the opportunity to experience puppetry in a variety of contexts, go on frequent visits to shows, talks and workshops by visiting professionals, and benefit from ongoing collaboration with a number of arts bodies within London and elsewhere.
+Throughout the three years, students will have the opportunity to experience puppetry in a variety of contexts, participate in frequent visits to shows, talks and workshops by visiting professionals, and benefit from ongoing collaboration with a number of arts bodies within London and elsewhere.

-You will collaborate with BA (Hons) Theatre Practice Performance Arts students on an experimental performance project, as well as completing a major puppetry production, which will tour nationally and potentially internationally.
-You will also collaborate with Applied Theatre students and engage in a project in the community.
-You will undertake research into different styles and practitioners such as Kantor, Meyerhold and Craig, symbolism, Dada and satire.
+Collaboration with BA (Hons) Theatre Practice Performance Arts students on an experimental performance project; development of a major puppetry production which will tour nationally and possibly internationally; and with Applied Theatre students, using puppetry in a community setting such as working with the charity MIND, creating performance for elderly dementia sufferers or assisting with a puppetry production created by prisoners.
+Research into different styles and practitioners such as Kantor, Meyerhold and Craig, symbolism and Dada.

-You will negotiate personal development plans and carry out individual work to deepen your learning in your specific areas of interest.
-Your personal development plan may be a professional placement with puppet theatre companies, working as an assistant director, in-school training in specific complementary areas, preparing solo work for performance, or an apprenticeship with makers.
+Students negotiate personal development plans and carry out individual work to deepen learning in specific areas of interest.
+The personal development plan may be a professional placement with puppet theatre companies, working as an assistant director, in-school training in specific complementary areas, preparing solo work for performance, or an apprenticeship with makers.